 WordPress runs on PHP and currently, the highest version available is PHP 7.1.
 PHP 7.1 is multiple times faster than its predecessor PHP 5.6 so configuring this option to make your website run on PHP 7.1 will give a huge boost to your site speed.

-3. I Set Myself Up With CloudFlare
+3. Set Up CloudFlare

 Siteground is partnered with Cloudflare to provide you with a free CDN service.

 CDN stands for Content Delivery Network.
 A CDN takes your site’s files and distributes them to servers all across the globe so that your visitors can access your website faster no matter where they’re located.